Tara78/project-final/README.md

 ## How to run the project
 - For backend
-1. Cd backend
+1. cd backend
 2. npm run dev

 - For Frontend
-1. Cd Frontend
+1. cd Frontend
 2. npm start